paritosh-18/React-Project/README.md

 # React-Project

 Learning React and creating a demo project-> A Food ordering app.
-Learning use of Hooks, State Variable and the resons to use it in our code
+Learning the use of Hooks, State Variables and the reasons to use it in our code.
+Fetching Live data from Swiggy API.